Roskill Commission

-The Roskill Commission (formally the Commission on the Third London Airport) was a UK Government Commission charged with looking into finding a site for a new airport for London.
-Chaired by High Court judge Eustace Roskill, it sat from 1968 to 1970 and published its report in January 1971.
+The Roskill Commission (formally the Commission on the Third London Airport) was a UK government commission charged with looking into finding a site for a new airport for London.
+Chaired by High Court judge Sir Eustace Roskill, it sat from 1968 to 1970 and published its report in January 1971.

 Since the 1950s, London's primary passenger airport had been at Heathrow, with a second one at Gatwick.
-The Commission's aim was "to enquire into the timing of the need for a four-runway airport to cater for the growth of traffic at existing airports serving the London area, to consider the various alternative sites, and to recommend which site should be selected."
+The commission's aim was "to enquire into the timing of the need for a four-runway airport to cater for the growth of traffic at existing airports serving the London area, to consider the various alternative sites, and to recommend which site should be selected."

 Roskill's initial list of 78 sites was reduced to an intermediate list of 29, before detailed consideration of four short-listed locations: